lukewatts/html-tags/README.md

-# html-tags
+# HTML Tags

-A JSON file listing all HTML tags, grouped by head, body and indicating if they are self-closing or not
+A JSON or YAML file listing all HTML tags, indicating if they belong in the head, body and if they are self-closing or not